 “Over 40 percent of all the produce in the world goes bad before anyone can enjoy it, yet mushrooms do not require specific environmental conditions,” he said.
 “This requires that we develop methods for producing readily preservable and nutritious foods without regional climactic limitations.”

-Thanks to a three-year award from the U.S. Department of Agriculture in 2017, the two collaborators conceived a plan to build a low-cost, small-footprint prototype of an automated mushroom production facility in a shipping container, which could easily be set up and utilized anywhere, even densely populated areas.
+Thanks to a three-year award from the Georgia Department of Agriculture in 2017, the two collaborators conceived a plan to build a low-cost, small-footprint prototype of an automated mushroom production facility in a shipping container, which could easily be set up and utilized anywhere, even densely populated areas.
 The end goal is to provide their results as a how-to guide to the Georgia Department of Agriculture to share with other interested producers.